Master of Arts in Science and Technology Studies (MA)

 This list shows faculty members with full supervisory privileges who are affiliated with this program.
 It is not a comprehensive list of all potential supervisors as faculty from other programs or faculty members without full supervisory privileges can request approvals to supervise graduate students in this program.

-Tworek, Heidi (Philosophy, History and Comparative Studies, history of media and communications , international relations, international organizations, Germany, Europe)
+Tworek, Heidi (history of media and communications , international relations, international organizations, Germany, Europe)

 Wang, Jessica (US history, 19th and 20th centuries, history of science and medicine, political and intellectual history, social and urban history, US international history )